Animal Care Careers That Don't Require 7 Years of Veterinary School

 When it comes to animal-related careers, most people immediately think of veterinarians.
-However, there are other career options that don't involve the large investments of time and money that are necessary to become a licensed veterinarian.
+However, there are other jobs that involve animals that don't involve the large investments of time and money that are necessary to become a licensed veterinarian.

 If you have all the compassion and drive to enter the healthcare field, but would prefer to work with animals instead of humans, a career as a veterinary assistant or veterinary technician is worth looking into.